 The zero produced by the ESR of the tantalum output capacitor is very useful in maintaining stability.
-If better transient response is required, a zero can be added to the loop using a resistor (R_c) in series with a compensation capacitor(s).
-As the value of R_c is increased, transient response will generally improve but two effects limit its value.
+If the ESR of the output capacitor is low or better transient response is required, a zero can be added to the loop using a resistor (R_C) in series with the compensation capacitor (C_C).
+As